THE CHALLENGE

 TEAM

-Nanordica Medical is an Estonian medtech company established by scientists and medical doctors with the purpose of taking innovations from the lab to improve medical practice.
-Nanordica Medical is a spin-off of the National Institute of Chemical Physics and Biophysics (Estonia).
+Nanordica Medical is an Estonian medtech company founded by scientists and medical doctors, dedicated to transforming laboratory innovations into practical medical solutions.
+The company is Estonia’s National Institute of Chemical Physics and Biophysics spin-off.

 COLLABORATIONS & FUNDING